St Barnabas Church c. 1930 Norfolk Island – Pearce Owen (right) – Mum’s family

 Rifle shooting was a common activity among army members in the early 1900s.
 The British were surprised to see Australian competitors at Bisley being of equal status.
 With the threat of War, eventuating in 1914, the rifle competitions were evidence that the Australian army needed to train soldiers in the use of rifles.

 George Shaw (snr.) was part of this push to the Federation (1901) by having participated in Colonial competition wins.
-Prior to Federation competions were self-funded or by donation.
+Prior to Federation competitions were self-funded or by donation.
 By 1902, the Government committed funding and army rifle training.
 Australian soldiers, it is safe to say, were highly regarded from then on.
+Cancel

 The Shaw family was from Northern Ireland, part of the “United Kingdom”.
 The Irish/English “troubles” and offers from Queensland’s State Government to immigrate may have been why George’s father William Shaw moved to Brisbane with his whole family – further children born in Australia.